Skip to main content

 Suppose a few changes are made to a vehicle that the NHTSA has already purchased but not yet tested.
 In that case, they will have to decide whether the changes affect the vehicle’s structural performance and whether or not to continue with the assessment.

-Furthermore, if testing has already been done, then the NHTSA will re-do the entire process to determine if those changes have impacted its safety features.
+Furthermore, if testing has already been done, the NHTSA will re-do the entire process to determine if those changes have impacted its safety features.

 Six Key Differences Between IIHS and NHTSA Tests

-Now that you have a better understanding of what the IIHS and NHTSA are all about, it is time to look closer at the major differences between the two that are worth considering, such as:
+Now that you have a better understanding of what the IIHS and NHTSA are all about, it is time to look closer at the significant differences between the two that are worth considering, such as:

 1. Rating Systems